Ka pēhea te whakawhanake kaupapahere rapu mōhiohio OIA

 helps organisations meet regulatory requirements, and the accountability expectations of government and the public

-promotes good information and records management practices
+promotes good information and records management (IM) practices

 provides best practice guidance for staff on where they are expected to search for information and how to do so